rahulkhandelwal396/Telco-Churn-Prediction/README.md

 ### 4. Random Forest Model

-Random forest is a tree-based algorithm which involves building several trees (decision trees), then combining their output to improve generalization ability of the model.
-The method of combining trees is known as an ensemble method.
-Ensembling is nothing but a combination of weak learners (individual trees) to produce a strong learner.

-#### Advantages are as follows:
+Random forest is ensemble machine learning algorithm which builds a combination of several decision trees.
+The decision trees themselves are weak learners but when they are ensembled by the random forest algorithm, the predictive power of the algorithm is increased significantly and the model also generalizes better on unseen data.
+The trees are built by taking samples of data, with replacement from the original data.
+Each tree is grown to it’s maximum depth level and there is no pruning in the trees.

+### Advantages of Random Forest Model:
 <ul>
-<li>It is robust to correlated predictors.</li>
-<li>It is used to solve both regression and classification problems.</li>
+<li>It has a very high accuracy generally compared to the conventional machine learning algorithms.</li>
+<li>It does not overfit on training data.</li>
-<li>It can be also used to solve unsupervised ML problems.</li>
-<li>It can handle thousands of input variables without variable selection.</li>
+<li>It can be run on large datasets and is also able to handle thousands of input variables without needing explicit variable selection methods.</li>
+<li>It is can solve both regression and classification problems.</li>
-<li>It can be used as a feature selection tool using its variable importance plot.</li>
+<li>It can be used to select important features which play a major role in determining the target variable by use of the feature importance plot.</li>
-<li>It takes care of missing data internally in an effective manner.</li>
+<li>It can handle missing data by estimation of the missing values and the algorithm performs robustly even when a large proportion of data points are missing.</li>
+<li>It performs well in case of unbalanced class prediction problem.</li>
 </ul>

-#### Disadvantages are as follows:
+### Disadvantages are as follows:
 <ul>
 <li>The Random Forest model is difficult to interpret.</li>
+<li>For large datasets with too many features, the random forest model consumes a lot of memory.</li>
-<li>It tends to return erratic predictions for observations out of range of training data.
-For example, the training data contains two variable x and  y.
-The range of x variable is 30 to 70.
-If the test data has x = 200, random forest would give an unreliable prediction.</li>
+<li>The algorithm produces wild predictions for test observations never seen before by the training data.
+For example, for a training data containing two variables x and y with the range of x variable from 50 to 80: If the test data has x = 150, the algorithm would give an unreliable prediction.</li>
-<li>It can take longer than expected time to computer a large number of trees.</li>
+<li>It takes tong time to run as it build a large number of trees.</li>
 </ul>

 Accuracy of the model: 93.0%